Revealing 2024's Career Trends: What Jobs are Brits Searching For? | FE News

 Mark McShane, a spokesperson from Skills Training Group comments on the findings:

 “These trends are not just numbers; they represent the aspirations and focus areas of the current and upcoming workforce.
 They serve as a guide for individuals making career choices and for organisations planning their future workforce strategies.
 As a spokesperson for Skills Training Group, it is encouraging to see such a diverse range of interests, highlighting the varied opportunities available in today’s job market.
-We aim to continue providing insights and training that align with these emerging trends, ensuring that individuals and businesses are well-equipped to thrive in this ever-changing professional environment.”Recommend0 recommendationsPublished in Skills and apprenticeships, Work and leadership
+We aim to continue providing insights and training that align with these emerging trends, ensuring that individuals and businesses are well-equipped to thrive in this ever-changing professional environment.”Recommend0 recommendationsPublished in Employability, Skills and apprenticeships, Social impact

 Responses